Freitas98/AlphaBetaPruning/README.md

 # AlphaBetaPruning

-Fixed, Updated and Reuploaded Alpha-Beta Pruning by Aleks Kamko
+This is a fixed, updated and reuploaded Alpha-Beta Pruning application originally created by [Aleks Kamko](https://github.com/aykamko/abTreePractice)